05-12-20232024 National Minimum Wage Pay Guidelines

 The Ethos of the Program

-As an au pair you join your host family, live with them, and help looking after their child(ren) and light household duties in exchange for full board and pocket money.
+As an au pair you join your host family, live with them, and help looking after their child(ren) and light household duties in exchange for full board and pay.
 You will have real responsibilities for caring for the children.
 At smartaupairs we do our absolute best to ensure that our families are loving, caring and welcoming towards their au pairs - and always require references and comprehensive information from families before they are accepted to the program.
 We have worked with many of our families for years and years so know them well :)

 Smartaupairs specialises in placements in and near London areas (the commuter zone).